eda-ricercatore/caprese-sw-analy/presentation/notes.md

 - It provides context sensitivity by cloning a method for context of interest, and running a context-insensitive algorithm over the expanded call graph that contains the cloned method.
 	+ To obtain (more) precise results, it clones each acyclic path in the call graph of the program under analysis.
 		A single node in the call graph can represent all methods in a strongly connected component.
+	+ BDDs can be used to efficiently represent each of these acyclic paths, which can amount to 10^14.
+- Scalability can be obtained via usage of "a context numbering scheme that [reveals/]exposes commonalities across contexts"
 - A declarative, logic programming language *Datalog* is used to implement the aforementioned pointer alias analysis; the authors have also developed software to translate the *Datalog* programs into "efficient BDD implementations."
 - A variety of context-sensitive pointer alias analysis techniques have been developed/implemented, such as: side effect analysis, type analysis, and escape analysis.